 The park is a bit like an open-air museum.
 There is a display showing Cezanne’s paintings of the mountain whose imposing and inspirational peak is visible in the distance.
 Visitors can appreciate the images of the paintings while enjoying the park.
 It’s a great spot for a picnic and is easily accessible via public transportation (bus 5 or 12), but we found parking here to be nearly impossible.

 Three days a week are market days in Aix.
 On Tuesdays, Thursdays, and Saturdays, you can have your pick from anything in the farmer’s market, the flower market, the antiques market, the fruit and vegetable market, or the textiles market.
 It’s an embarrassment of riches and undoubtedly one of the best places to visit in the South of France for market lovers.

-All the markets in easy walking distance of one another, and, in general, items are high quality.
+All the markets are in easy walking distance of one another, and, in general, items are high quality.
 Whether you’re in the market for local olive oil, dishes, or a beautiful tablecloth, you’ll probably find it here.
-Plus, there are plenty of samples to be had.
+Plus, there are plenty of samples to try.

 Take a break at Book in Bar

 When you need a pause from the sightseeing, stop by Book in Bar.
 This cute international bookstore has a broad selection of genres from classics to children’s books and travel guides with lots of options in English.

 The cafe inside means you can have a slice of carrot cake or a cookie and lemonade while browsing among the new releases.
 The store also hosts regular author readings and book signings, writing workshops, and other special events.

 One of the most unique places to go in Aix, the Hotel de Caumont is a grand mansion dating from the early 1700s.
 Few such mansions are open to the public, so getting to visit one is uncommon.